 San Francisco literary festival October 6-14: Litquake » The Festival

 Now that Talk Like a Pirate Day is over, Clara and I are wondering: When is National Talk Like a Parrot Day?

 One of the minor irritations of being an adoptive parent is the probing, too-personal questions that strangers feel like they’re entitled to ask you.
 I usually find these questions easy to deflect, but some parents get really upset by them.
-So, if you’re an adoptive parent and you get angered by these kinds of questions, […]

 Growth is inevitable, therefore, it “should be channeled into already urbanized areas.”
 Thoughtful ideas here: Coastsider: Letter: Smart Growth and the Coastside